 News (latest first)

-In February 2014 Dr. Diamond is attending the WPATH symposium in Bangkok, Thailand where he is co-organising and chairing "How Young is Too Young?
+In February 2014 Dr. Diamond attended the WPATH symposium in Bangkok, Thailand where he co-organised and chaired "How Young is Too Young?
 Clinical, Ethical and Surgical Management of the Transgender Early Adolescent".

 In May 2013 Dr. Diamond was invited to Sweden for two weeks spent lecturing to Uppsula Law School, Medical School and Members of Parliament regarding intersex and medical ethical issues.